google/or-tools/ortools/sat/doc/scheduling.md

         # Makes sure that if j is not performed, all precedences are false.
         model.AddImplication(presences[j].Not(), precedences[(i, j)].Not())
         model.AddImplication(presences[j].Not(), precedences[(j, i)].Not())
-      # The following loops will enforce that for any two intervals:
+      # The following bool_or will enforce that for any two intervals:
       #    i precedes j or j precedes i or at least one interval is not
       #        performed.
       model.AddBoolOr(tmp_array)